Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 5. Deployment
 6. Credits and Acknowledgements

 There are two goals for this website.
-The first is for external users to find and share recipes, the second is for the owners of the site to promote theire brean of cooking utensils.
+The first is for external users to find and share recipes, the second is for the owners of the site to promote their brand of cooking utensils.

 # UX